-When it comes to calculating return on investment (ROI), it always seems to be easier said than done — especially so when it comes to measuring ROI for data initiatives.
+When it comes to calculating return on investment (ROI), it always seems to be easier said than done — especially when it comes to measuring ROI for data analytics and AI initiatives.
 Businesses invest in data teams, infrastructures, and tools for all different reasons and are executing different projects at various stages of maturity, so it makes sense that it’s not a uniform calculation.
-But where to start?
+Where should you start?

-First thing’s first: if you’re looking to start quantifying your investment in data with practical advice and step-by-step calculation worksheets, look no further — get the white paper Data Science: What is it Worth?
-Calculating ROI for Your Investment in Data.
+First things first: if you’re looking to start quantifying your investment in data with practical advice and step-by-step calculation worksheets, look no further — get the white paper The Data ROI Toolkit: How to Determine the Value of Your Data Initiatives.

 The reality of measuring the return on investments in data teams and projects — and especially for data tools and technologies — can be particularly challenging.
-Therefore, the first step in calculating ROI is to define “success” for the particular business and considering all the ways - directly and indirectly — that data, or a data department, has made contributions.
-Value can come in many different forms, so part of the work involved is considering all the possible ways that data could be bringing success.
+Therefore, the first step in calculating ROI for data analytics is to define “success” for the particular business and considering all the ways — both directly and indirectly — that data, or a data department, has made contributions.
+Value can come in many different forms, so part of the work involved is considering all the possible ways that data could be driving success.

-One logical question after working out how to calculate ROI, no matter the results of that calculation, is: how can the business increase ROI from data science tools, platforms, technologies, projects and initiatives?
+One logical question after working out how to calculate ROI for data analytics, no matter the results of that calculation, persists.
+How can the business increase ROI from data science tools, platforms, technologies, projects, and initiatives?

 The fact is that simply purchasing a tool or hiring a team to do data science will not magically bring ROI — there is no silver bullet.
-It takes organization change throughout (from high-level management down to each individual contributor) to get value from data.
+It takes organizational change (from high-level management down to each individual contributor) to get true value from data.
 An ESI Thought Lab survey on ROI with AI says, "With frequently high upfront costs in data preparation, technology adoption, and people development, it takes time and scale to generate significant returns.
 Just to reach break-even takes 17 months on average for the typical firm."
 Organizations should remain patient during the initial scaling phase before rushing to identify ROI from data analytics that may not have manifested yet.